 There may be a small amount of water vapour in the gas regulator which if it freezes will cause the gas supply to your boiler to fail.
 You should cover your meter with a towel or old clothing to provide some insulation.
-Place a hot water bottle on the regulator (grey metal fitting on the top left hand side of the meter) and remove once it has thawed any ice.
+Place a hot water bottle on the regulator (grey metal fitting on the top left hand side of the meter) and remove once it has thawed of any ice.

 Dry the regulator immediately.

-Home Contents Insurance

-Please be aware that it is your responsibility to insure your home contents.
-Choice insures the buildings only.
-Any damage to your property, regardless of the cause, is not insured by Choice.
+Home Contents Insurance Please be aware that it is your responsibility to insure your home contents.
+Choice only insures the buildings and not contents.
+Any damage to your own property, regardless of the cause, is not insured by Choice.